 Clinical Activities and Procedures

 The Neurology/Neurosurgery Service at the UC Davis VMTH offers specialized veterinary care for animals with neurological diseases.
 This includes disorders of the brain, inner ear, spinal cord and vertebrae, as well as diseases affecting muscles, nerves and the neuromuscular junction (neuromuscular disease).
 The service is run by a team of board-certified neorologists and resident veterinarians specializing in the neurological dysfunction of animals.
 Our clinicians provide a number of specialized diagnostic and therapeutic procedures, including ultrasound, fluoroscopy, myelography, linear and computed tomography (CT), and magnetic resonance imaging (MRI).
 Cerebrospinal fluid collection, intervertebral disc aspiration, aural endoscopy and myringotomy are ancillary diagnostics routinely performed by neurology clinicians.

 The Electrodiagnostic Laboratory and the Neuromuscular Diseases Laboratory run by the Neurology/Neurosurgery Service, conduct highly-specialized testing for animals with dysfunction of peripheral nerves, muscle and the neuromuscular junction.
 Electromyography (EMG), motor and sensory nerve conduction velocity (MNCV and SNCV), repetitive nerve stimulation, somatosensory evoked potentials, single fiber electromyography, and F and H waves are some of the tests routinely carried out in the laboratory.
 Muscle and nerve biopsies collected from animals with neuromuscular problems are also processed in the Neuromuscular Diseases Laboratory.

 Electrophysiological evaluation of the ear and brain are also routinely done in the Electrodiagnostic Laboratory.
-Brainstem auditory evoked potentials (BAER) are done to diagnose deafness and other diseases affecting the ear and brainstem.
+Brainstem auditory evoked response (BAER) tests are performed to diagnose deafness and other diseases affecting the ear and brainstem.
 Electroencephalography (EEG), which records the electrical activity in the brain, is also available.